sftcd/openssl/esnistuff/README.md

 - Made a few tweaks to [make-esnikeys.sh](make-esnikeys.sh) and [nginx.md](nginx.md) to make it easier for others to replicate.

 - Started to do some work on [apache2](apache2.md).
-A basic ESNI test works in a localhost setup.
-Probably a lot still to do, including at least some tidying up.
+Seems to work in a localhost setup, and is now deployed at [https://defo.ie:9443/](https://defo.ie:9443/)

 - TODO: revisit overriding the ``ESNIKeys.public_name`` value.
 When I specify "-c NONE" with testclient.sh script at the moment, we still get the public